jpspsupport/SPADFSUtils/Readme.md

 # SPADFSUtils

-This is a client side code sample to get authenticated to SharePoint OnPremises with ADFS as Trusted Identity Issuer.
+This is a client side code sample to get authenticated to SharePoint OnPremises with ADFS as Trusted Identity Token Issuer.

 This sample is not expected to be used that frequently.
 Generally, SharePoint On-Premises is supposed to hold Windows Authentication endpoint as well for internal access use, such as crawling.